St Aidan's C.B.S.: North/South Schools link

 On 26 November 1998, the Taoiseach Bertie Ahern and the British Prime Minister Tony Blair visited St Aidan's as part of the launch of the North-South schools link, which included schools in Limavady, Omagh and Cork.

 Facilities

 Library

 The school also has a library fully stocked with books of a variety of types and classifications.
 These range from classic and modern literature to books which aid students in studying their special topic for Leaving Certificate history.
-The library is also used for special themed readings in which students are invited to recite or read a favourite work or something of their own composition.